 NOTE: $WORKDIR is a "scratch" file system, and $CENTER is a center-wide file system that is accessible to all center production machines, including the Utility Server.
-Neither of these file systems are backed up.
+Neither of these file systems is backed up.
 You are responsible for managing files in your $WORKDIR and $CENTER directories by backing up files to the archive server and deleting unneeded files.
 Currently, $WORKDIR files older than 15 days and $CENTER files older than 30 days are subject to being purged.

 5. Transfer files and data to Spirit

 File transfers to DSRC systems must be performed using Kerberized versions of the following tools: scp, ftp, sftp, and mpscp.
 For example, the command below uses secure copy (scp) to copy a local file into a destination directory on a Spirit login node.% scp local_file email@example.com:/target_dir

 The Portable Batch System (PBS Professional ™) is the workload management system for Spirit.
 To submit a batch job, use the following command:qsub [ options ] my_job_script

 where my_job_script is the name of the file containing your batch script.
 For more information on using PBS or on job scripts, see the Spirit User Guide, the Spirit PBS Guide, or the sample script examples in the $SAMPLES_HOME directory on Spirit.